Company logo

 Is it common to have a seizure after brain surgery?

 In some cases, seizures may resolve on their own after brain surgery.
-In other cases, seizures may persist or even worsen.
+In other cases, seizures may persist or get even worse.
 However, seizures can occur as a side effect of brain surgery, but it is not common.

-An experienced Dr. James Walker has quoted that -
+An experienced Dr. James Walker a clinical doctor with over many years of experience, has quoted that -

 “The most common type of seizure seen after brain surgery is a partial seizure, which originates from a specific part of the brain.
 These seizures cause various symptoms, like muscle twitching, numbness, or changes in sensation.
 Generalized seizures that involve the entire brain can also occur after brain surgery.
 Anti-seizure medications are used as a treatment for seizures after brain surgery, like phenytoin, carbamazepine, or levetiracetam.”